 Phosphate binders (eg Phosex, Calcichew, Calcium 500, Renagel, Fosrenol) help to prevent too much absorption of phosphate from the gut and thus keep the level in the blood lower.
 Your diet may also help with this.

-You will be asked to follow a special diet in which there may be controlled amounts of protein, salt, phosphate, and potassium.
+At later stages of kidney disease (stage 5, some on stage 4) you may be asked to follow a special diet in which there may be controlled amounts of protein, salt, phosphate, and potassium.
 You may not need to restrict all of these, and recommendations are likely to change with time.
 It is also important to avoid under-feeding.
 This is why the dietitian is an important member of the renal team.
 Separate information on diet is available, click here to go to the Diet pages.

 In renal failure the kidneys are unable to excrete the normal acid waste products of the body.
 People in renal failure often have too much acid in the blood (acidaemia) and have to take bicarbonate tablets to neutralise this.